-Over a year ago I reviewed a book about the USAT Dorchester disaster.
-I discovered that February 3 is a day of remembrance for the four chaplains who lost their lives serving the men on that ship, so I’d already made a meme for today.
+A couple of years ago, I reviewed a book about the USAT Dorchester disaster, discovering that February 3 is a day of remembrance for the four chaplains who lost their lives serving the men on that ship.
+Last year, I’d already made a meme for the day.

 In 2021, I created a meme for remembering the day, then this showed up on Instagram: “Happy 100th Birthday in heaven to my Grandfather Michael Calandriello.
 He served in the Army Air Force during WW2 and was one of few survivors of the torpedo attack on the USAT Dorchester on February 3, 1943.”